Investigate the petroleum losses

 Immense damage is also done to PD companies by those placed on the boards of directors for no other reason, it seems, but to supplement their income.
 All of these companies operate in highly technical fields so one would expect that directors would have appropriate technical backgrounds.
 Yet, most of the appointed subordinates of the petroleum secretary do not have technical backgrounds and have zero experience in private sector corporate governance.
 How can they possibly be qualified to sit on the boards of these companies?

 The second issue is money.
 Perhaps the general public does not know that every director on the board of a PD company is paid anywhere from Rs120,000 (PPL) to Rs400,000 (PARCO) per meeting.
 Each director gets the same payment – regardless of whether it is a board meeting or a subcommittee meeting.
-Let’s assume that each company has one board meeting and two subcommittee meetings per month.
+Let’s assume that each company has one board meeting and two subcommitte

-So, collectively, the officers of the PD take home north of rupees one crore of public money per month.
-This is in addition to their normal government salaries and perks.
-And what do the PD companies owned by the people of Pakistan get in return for this money?
-Incompetence, needless interference and obstruction of company business.

 Clearly, the removal of the SAPM and secretary of petroleum is not enough.
 A ground up review is needed of the functioning of the PD.
 And a first step, even before the review starts, is to remove all PD officers from the boards of all the companies under the purview of the PD and replace them immediately with technocrats from the private sector.
 If the government insists on having some of its own people on these boards, then they must come from ministries other than the petroleum ministry.
 This is imperative to avoid any conflict of interest.